Hot Tub Chemicals – Your Complete Guide

 1. Determine Your Hot Tub Chemicals with a Test Kit

 Using a test kit regularly is crucial for keeping your water balanced.
-A kit will have all of the items you need to determine if your water requires chemicals.
+A kit will have all of the items you need to determine if your water requires hot tub chemicals.

 2. Chlorine Granules or Bromine Tablets